 - Vidhan Parishad (Legislative Council)- 30 years

 A person must be enrolled in the current electoral roll of any of the Parliamentary Constituencies for contesting elections from a Parliamentary Constituency.
-For contesting elections to State Legislature, the person must be enrolled in the current electoral roll of any of the assembly constituencies of the State.
+For contesting elections to State Legislature, the person must be enrolled in the current electoral roll of any of the assembly constituencies within that State.
 There are other disqualification criteria as listed in various electoral laws.

 Check List of documents to be submitted